On-Prem Relay Deployment

 At any point in time, as an Admin, to uninstall a relay, complete the following.

-2. From the device document page of the selected device, under the Relay Management section, click Uninstall Relay.
+4. From the device Overview tab of the selected device, in the Relay Installed section, click Uninstall Relay.

-The action is listed in the Deployment Manager after a few minutes.
+The action is listed in the Deployments tab of the selected device and in the Deployment Manager after a few minutes.

 Best Practices for Relay Management